MateuszPalczynski/ecommerce-chatbot-platform/README.md

 - RESTful API: A clean API built with the Echo framework.
 - Full CRUD Functionality: The products-service provides complete Create, Read, Update, and Delete operations for products.
 - Data Modeling: Uses GORM to map Go structs to database tables for Products, Categories, and Carts.
-- Relational Data: Manages the relationship between Products and Categories (e.g., one-to-many or many-to-many).
+- Relational Data: Manages the relationship between Products and Categories.
 - Cart Management: Dedicated models and API endpoints for adding/removing items from a user's cart.

 ## Frontend (React)